ridgelines/go-config/README.md

 ```
 Calling the `Load()` function is not required.
 Each time a setting is requested, the `Load()` function is called first.
 If you are concerned about performance of calling `Load()` so frequently, see the [Advanced](#Advanced) section.

 The `Config` object can be used to lookup settings from your providers.
 When performing a lookup on a setting, the key is a period-delimited string.
 For `ini` files, this means lookups are performed with `<section>.<item>` keys.
-For example, the settings in `config.json` can be looked up
+For example, the settings in `config.json` can be looked up with the following keys:
 ```
     timeout, err := c.Int("global.timeout")
     ...